Take 5 with the brains behind BIGSOUND: Executive Programmer, Maggie Collins

 2018 promises to be the biggest year yet, with keynotes from the likes of Paul Kelly, Virginia Hanlon-Grohl, Erin Kelly-Burkett and stacks more.
 Not to mention the 100+ musical acts that will be bringing their A game to showcases right across Brisbane’s Fortitude Valley.

-To prep for the massive conference, TMN is catching up with the people that make it all happen.
+To prep for the massive conference, TMN is catching up with five of the people that make it all happen.

 First up, Excutive Programmer extraordinaire Maggie Collins.